Putting fair work at the heart of Scotland’s workplaces and economy

 What is the Fair Work Convention?

-The Fair Work Convention has been in place since April 2015 and acts as an independent advisory body to Scottish Ministers.
+The Fair Work Convention acts as an independent advisory body to Scottish Ministers.
+It has been in place since April 2015.

 The Convention’s vision is that, by 2025, people in Scotland will have a world-leading working life where fair work drives success, wellbeing and prosperity for individuals, businesses, organisations and society.